nookit-dev/bnkit/README.md

 Are you overwhelmed by countless options and dependencies?
 Embrace the simplicity of Instant Bun, your toolkit for creating indie hacker apps.
 Cast aside the cumbersome stacks of large companies and say hello to lightning-fast experiences in your apps.
 Instant Bun is built with hobbyists at heart and puts the excitement and joy back into programming.

+## Alpha Software
+Please use at your own risk, this is alpha software and is still very much in the early stages and the APIs are **guranteed** to change.

 ## Key Highlights

 - **Zero Dependencies**: Our goal is to build this toolkit with no extra dependencies so your apps stay lean and fast, relying solely on Bun itself.